Section 21A factors “in addition to” any Act or rule of law

 [11-250] Section 21A(3)(e) — the offender does not have any record (or any significant record) of previous convictions

 At common law offenders without prior convictions may generally expect to be treated more leniently than those with previous convictions.
-The presence of relevant priors is an aggravating factor: see s 21A(2)(d).
+The presence of relevant priors is an aggravating factor: see s 21A(2)(d) (see [11-090]); see also discussion of Prior record at [10-400].

-Where the offender has a record of previous convictions at the time of appearing for sentencing of an offence, but the record is in relation to offences which were committed after the offence before the court, it is an error to consider the absence of a prior record as a mitigating factor: R v MAK & MSK [2006] NSWCCA 381 at [59]–[60].
+Where the offender has a record of previous convictions at the time of appearing for sentencing, but the record is in relation to offences which were committed after the offence before the court, the absence of a prior record as a mitigating factor is not necessarily a mitigating factor: R v MAK & MSK [2006] NSWCCA 381 at [59]–[61].

 [11-260] Section 21A(3)(f) — the offender was a person of good character